PeterPaulez/quiz_creation/README.md

-# Quiz Creation TEST
+# Quiz Creation

 - You can register/login users
-- Create new quizs
+- Create new quizzes
-- 2 different type of quiz, test or correct answer
+- 2 different type of quiz, pick the correct answer or write the answer
-- Check your quizs results
+- Check your quizzes results
+- Edit your quiz and see all results